jlevy/og-equity-compensation/README.md

 - RSUs are often considered less preferable to grantees since they remove control over when you owe tax.
 Options, if granted with an exercise price equal to the fair market value of the stock, are not taxed until exercise, an event under the control of the optionee.
 If a company awards you an RSU or restricted stock award which vests over time, you will be taxed on the vesting schedule.
 You have been put on “autopilot” with respect to the timing of the tax event.
 This can be a really bad thing if, on the date of vesting, the shares are worth a lot and consequently you owe a lot of tax.
 - ☝️ **You don’t want to confuse “restricted stock units” with “restricted stock,”** an entirely different thing (described next).

 ### Other Equity Concepts

 These are a few different types of equity awards and topics that are less common, but we mention for completeness.

-- **“Phantom equity”** is a type of compensation award that references equity, but does not entitle the recipient to actual equity in the business.
+- **Phantom equity** is a type of compensation award that references equity, but does not entitle the recipient to actual equity in the business.
 These awards come under a variety of different monikers, but the key to understanding them is knowing that they are really just cash bonus plans, where the cash amounts are determined by reference to a company’s stock.
 Phantom equity can have significant value, but may be perceived as less valuable by workers because of the contractual nature of the promises.
 Phantom equity plans can be set up as purely discretionary bonus plans, which is less attractive than owning a piece of something.
 Two examples of phantom equity are phantom stock and stock appreciation rights:
 	- A [**phantom stock**](http://www.investopedia.com/articles/stocks/12/introduction-phantom-stock.asp) award entitles you to a payment equal to the value of a share of the company’s stock, upon the occurrence of certain events.
 	- [**Stock appreciation rights (SAR)**](https://www.nceo.org/articles/phantom-stock-appreciation-rights-sars) give the recipient the right to receive a payment calculated by reference to the appreciation in the equity of the company.
 - [**Warrants**](https://en.wikipedia.org/wiki/Warrant_%28finance%29) are another kind of option to purchase stock, generally used in investment transactions (for example, in a convertible note offering, investors may also get a warrant; or a law firm may ask for one in exchange for vendor financing).
 As an employee or advisor, you may not encounter warrants, but it’s worth knowing they exist.
 They differ from stock options in that they are more abbreviated and stand-alone legal documents, not granted pursuant to a “plan.”
 Also, because they are usually used in the investment context, they do not typically include service-based vesting provisions or termination at end of service, and are valid for a set number of years (often, 10 years).

-## Equity Compensation Details
+### How equity compensation is granted

 Now for the details around how stock and options are used for compensation.